Lanier shows unbelievable Crusader courage, faith during comeback

 Wright’s story

-Health woes began to show up for Wright when he got his first vaccinations at two months old.
+Health woes began to show up for Wright after receiving his first vaccinations, as an infant.

-Wright developed liver and spleen problems by age 1 and shortly after that it was found that he had the Epstein Barr virus.
+According to Dona, Wright developed liver and spleen problems by age 1 and shortly after, it was found he had the Epstein-Barr virus.
 But when he got his tonsils removed, everything appeared to return to normal.

 “I never left his side, and we’re all just perfect from 2007 to 2009 into 2010.

-“He was a very spirited little guy who told me and Denny to not worry because he was moving in with Jesus,” Dona said.
-“He said we shouldn’t be scared (about) who found a way to prepare us for his death.”
+“He was a very spirited little guy who told me and Denny to not worry because he was moving in with Jesus,” said Dona.
+“He said we shouldn’t be scared.
+He found a way to prepare us for his death.”

-“He and Hill never deserved any of what they have went through,” she said.
-“The only reason I chose to go on was because of Hill, who didn’t deserve to be without his mother all that time and his best friend, too.”
+“He and Hill never deserved any of what they have (been) through,” she said.
+“The only reason I chose to go on was because of Hill.”

 Hill’s climb

-Hill has a strong immune system but developed a problem he summer before his junior year at HCA.
+Hill has a strong immune system, but he developed a problem the summer before his junior year.

 He had extreme headaches and would vomit often.

-Dona acted swiftly and two days later doctors felt he had hydrocephalus, or water on the brain.
+Dona acted swiftly and two days later doctors felt he had hydrocephalus, which is buildup fluid in the brain’s ventricles.

-He had a shunt put on his brain to help drain the fluid that surrounded it.
+He had a shunt put on his brain to help drain the excess fluid.

 Then the COVID-19 pandemic hit and extra operations and procedures at hospitals nationwide were at a standstill.

-By this point operations and biopsies had become standard fare for Hill and his family.
-So too were changes in his medication, including chemo therapeutics he ingested.
+Operations and biopsies had become standard fare for Hill and his family.
+So too were changes in his medication, including chemotherapeutics he had to ingest.

-A trip to the beach to get away on Memorial weekend featured more than relaxation.
+A trip to the beach to get away on Memorial Day weekend brought more than relaxation.

-“Hill threw up once or twice every day and lost vision in his right eye,” his mother said.
-“So we started radiation every day for six weeks.”
+“Hill threw up once or twice every day and lost vision in his right eye,” said Dona.
+After that he had to undergo radiation every day for six weeks.

-An exploratory surgery found abnormal cells on his abdomen, and when Hill went home he took a three-hour nap when his parents could not get him to become fully awake.

-Hill came back from his comma by sitting up in the bed and saying, ‘Pray.
-Prayer works,’ his mother said.
+According to Dona, Hill came back from his coma by sitting up in the bed and saying, “Pray.
+Prayer works.”

-He was released two days before his 17th birthday, although he could not walk.
+He was released two days before his 17th birthday.
+He could not walk initially, but intense rehab helped him to walk, and restored some of his physical functions.

-Intense rehab got him to walk and restored some of his physical and mental functions and Hill started school for his second semester — remotely — for his senior year this past January.

-Nearly two months later his intense headaches returned.
-He went to Cincinnati to have the shunt removed on March 15.
-Four days later the six-hour surgery gave him a somewhat clean bill of health.
+Hill started school remotely, this past January, but nearly two months later his intense headaches returned.
+He went back to Cincinnati to have the shunt removed.

-Will made his next “life” gig, a trip to HCA’s spring prom with Savannah Wells, who got the privilege of dancing with the ‘king” of the event.

-Anyone keeping score at home will have missed numerous surgeries and other health falls.
+The six-hour surgery gave Hill the chance to attend spring prom and dance with his date Savannah Wells.

 “For the first time in a while, he’s getting stable MRIs and there is no enlarged growth,” Dona said.
 “That’s God working through man.”